This is my story about how I bought a 12-unit apartment building with money raised from private individuals.

 This Contract is contingent upon:

-And, the closing shall occur on or before 45 days from removal of all contingencies.
+- And, the closing shall occur on or before 45 days from the removal of all contingencies.

 At this point, I was in a holding pattern.
 I checked with the listing agent once per week to get an update.
 It took seven weeks to satisfy those two contingencies.
 The seller hired a consultant (who was a former administrative judge) to fix these issues.